Batgirl and Robin break up the party between Gotham City crime bosses Gamble and the Chechen in this continuing Birds of Prey fanfiction.

 “Don’t go away mad!”
 Robin called after them.
 “Just go away!”

-“Then you have no reason to hold us,” the Chechen said.
+“Then you have no reason to hold us,” the Chechen said, throwing up his hands as if his words were gospel.
 “Give me my dogs, and we’ll be on our way.”

 Robin and Batgirl exchanged glances.
-As much as they’d like to bring these goons in, they knew the Chechen had won his freedom this night.
+As much as they’d like to bring these goons in, they knew the Chechen escaped justice this night.

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!